Savvythelegend/PGDocs/docs/storage.md

 ## Configuration via a storage class

-!!!
-Important
+:::important
 CloudNativePG was designed to work interchangeably with all storage classes.
     As usual, we recommend properly benchmarking the storage class in a controlled environment before deploying to production.